What causes high server load? How to identify the part that is under load

 My name is Ito and I am an infrastructure engineer

-Last time, we introduced "load average," which can be checked when server load increases.
+In our previous post, we introduced "load average," a metric used to check when server load increases.

-The load average indicates the number of processes waiting to be processed.
+Load average represents the number of processes waiting to be processed.

-The higher the number, the more processes are waiting to be processed, indicating a "heavy load."
+The higher the number, the more processes are waiting to be processed, indicating a "high load" situation.

 This time, I would like to explore the causes of high load situations